We have had a paper accepted at the World Federation of Occupational Therapy World Congress, in Cape Town, South Africa, May 2018

 This paper shares some preliminary analysis of data collected from examples of virtual exchange evaluated at Coventry University and presents a research design that could help shed light on the key attributes that academics facilitating virtual exchanges need to have and how institutions can build that capacity.
 The proposed study aims to generate findings that could be relevant for theory-building purposes – in both the field of IoC and educational technology – as well as have important practical implications for institutions wanting to support their staff by means of academic development opportunities and other mechanisms.

-I am looking forward to presenting a paper at the BERA Conference this year as part of the Creativity and pedagogy SIG, 5 – 7th September, University of Sussex
+I presented a paper at the BERA Conference this year as part of the Creativity and pedagogy SIG, 5 – 7th September, University of Sussex

 A/R/Tography and managing uncertainty through creative learning